ChatTheatre/SkotOS-Doc/README.md

 Unless otherwise noted, the contents of this repository as declared public domain using the Creative Commons "No Rights Reserved" [CC0 Declaration](https://creativecommons.org/share-your-work/public-domain/cc0/).

+### CC0 Declarations

+Under US law it is a bit more difficult to declare something public domain (see [article](https://www.techdirt.com/articles/20150123/15564629797/why-we-still-cant-really-put-anything-public-domain-why-that-needs-to-change.shtml)).
+Creative Commons offers a [CC0 tool](https://creativecommons.org/choose/zero/) that combined with GPG signed commits to this repository, helps with this issue.

+The following parties have declared their contributions to this repository as public domain:

 * Noah Gibbs

 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">